Hubert Julian: 1940s

 During the Winter War between Finland and the Soviet Union, Julian, along with many other American volunteers, left for Finland in order to help provide assistance.
 He was there for several months without seeing action, before departing back for the United States.

 When Julian learned, from Giuseppe Bellanca, what Adolf Hitler and Hermann Göring had been saying about peoples of color, the Black Eagle issued a challenge to the latter, offering the Nazi leader the chance to duel him in an aerial battle above the English Channel.
-Goring never gave an official response to the challenge, but Julian gained widespread praise for his bold verbal attacks.
+Göring never gave an official response to the challenge, but Julian gained widespread praise for his bold verbal attacks.

 Once the attack on Pearl Harbor thrust the United States into World War II, Julian, now in his 40s, enlisted into the military.
 He would serve less than a year, becoming an American citizen in the process, and earning an honorable discharge with the final rank of private first class.